Goof: Rachel's wealthy father has come to visit his daughter on her birthday, but hasn't even brought a present.

 Dr. Green: It's not a game Ross, a woman died on my table today.

 Ross: I'm sorry.
 See that's the good thing about my job.
 All the dinosaurs on my table are already dead.

 Chandler: (to Rachel) Hey.
-How you holding up there, Tiger?
-(Rachel gives him a quizzical look) Oh, sorry.
+How you holding up there, Tiger? (seeing Rachel's quizzical look) Oh, sorry.
 When my parents were getting divorced, I got a lot of "Tigers".
 I got a lot of "Champs", "Chiefs", "Sports"...
 I even got a "Governor".